Pokemon Rulesheet

 (work-in-progress)

-Shoot the town scoop when flashing after having dealt enough damage to switch out your Pokémon.
-If one faints, the next Pokemon in your party will automatically be queued up.
+Shoot the town scoop when flashing after having dealt 3 shots worth of damage to switch out your Pokémon.
+The right flipper changes which Pokemon will be chosen, and if one type is super-effective against the opposing team, their insert will be flashing quicker than the others.
+If one faints, the next Pokemon in your party will automatically be queued up, though completing the training targets will heal the currently active Pokemon (only one heal can be used per Pokemon swapped out).
 The player always starts as Pikachu (Electric).

 Order of Battles and Possible Rival Pokémon